piccolomo/plotext/readme/video.md

 ## Video Plot
 To play a video, with audio, use the the function `play_video(path)`.
-In this example (updated in GitHub version 5.1), a test video is downloaded in the home folder, streamed and finally removed:
+In this example, a test video is downloaded in the home folder, streamed and finally removed:

 ```python
 import plotext as plt